Data Lake Essentials, Part 2 – File Formats, Compression, and Security

 Qubole’s Data Lake capabilities

-- Hadoop/Hive – ORC Metadata caching support which improves performance by reducing the time spent reading metadata.
+- Hadoop/Hive – ORC Metadata caching support improves performance by reducing the time spent reading metadata.

 - Apache Spark – Parquet Metadata caching which improves performance by reducing the time spent on reading Parquet headers and footers from an object store.